Optimal control of SDEs with merely measurable drift: an HJB approach: Value Function, HJB Equation, and Bellman Principle

 \begin{theorem} Under Assumption \ref{ass:main}, it holds that \begin{enumerate} \item[\rm i)] HJB equation (\ref{eq:hjb}) admits a unique Sobolev solution $u\in W_p^{1,2}(Q_T)$. \item[\rm ii)] The value function $V$ coincides with the continuous version of the solution $u$ of HJB equation (\ref{eq:hjb}). \end{enumerate} \end{theorem}

 The proof of Theorem~\ref{Thm:exi-uni} is given in the next subsection.
-Let us give a comment on the continuity of $u$ and $V$. \begin{rem} Since \(p>d+2\), the Sobolev embedding \(W^{1,2}_{p}(Q_T)\hookrightarrow C^{\delta}(Q_T)\) ensures that every \(W^{1,2}_{p}\)-function admits a continuous modification.
+Let us give a comment on the continuity of $u$ and $V$.

+\begin{rem} Since \(p>d+2\), the Sobolev embedding \(W^{1,2}_{p}(Q_T)\hookrightarrow C^{\delta}(Q_T)\) ensures that every \(W^{1,2}_{p}\)-function admits a continuous modification.
 Throughout the paper we always work with this continuous version.
 This choice is essential for applying the generalized It\^o formula (cf.~\cite[Theorem~3.7]{KrylovRockner2005}), which requires joint continuity in \((t,x)\).
 In the proof of Theorem~\ref{Thm:exi-uni}, we identify the value function \(V\) pointwise with the continuous modification of the solution \(u\) to the HJB equation.
 Consequently, \(V\) inherits the regularity properties of \(u\). \end{rem}

+\begin{rem}[Nonzero terminal cost] A nonzero terminal cost in \eqref{eq:hjb} can also be incorporated within the same Sobolev framework under a trace condition.
+More precisely, if the cost functional contains an additional terminal term $\psi(X_T^{s,x;\alpha})$, then the corresponding HJB equation is equipped with the terminal condition $ u(T,x)=\psi(x), \ x\in\mathbb R^d . $ A natural condition on the terminal datum is